mikey242/kudos-donations/readme.txt

 * Admin snackbar notifications have new icons
 * New notification component for regular notices
 * Preparation for adding Stripe payment provider
+* Fix empty duration options for recurring payments
 * Update wordpress monorepo
-* Update react-hook-form to v7.76.1
+* Update react-hook-form to v7.77.0
-* Update mollie/mollie-api-php to v3.12.0
+* Update mollie/mollie-api-php to v3.13.0

 = 4.2.10 =
 * Fix success notification not shown after copying shortcode to clipboard